-- Using a different soundcard to do the capture and plaback will \not\ work, regardless of what you may think.
-The only exception to that is if the two cards can be made to have their sampling clock "locked" on the same clock source. - The delay between the record and playback signals must be minimal.
+- Using a different soundcard to do the capture and plaback will not work, regardless of what you may think.
+The only exception to that is if the two cards can be made to have their sampling clock "locked" on the same clock source.
+If not, the clocks will always have a small amount of drift, which will prevent the echo canceller from adapting. - The delay between the record and playback signals must be minimal.
 Any signal played has to "appear" on the playback (far end) signal slightly before the echo canceller "sees" it in the near end signal, but excessive delay means that part of the filter length is wasted.
-In the worst situations, the delay is such that it is longer than the filter length, in which case, no echo can be cancelled. - When it comes to echo tail length (filter length), longer is \not\ better.
+In the worst situations, the delay is such that it is longer than the filter length, in which case, no echo can be cancelled. - When it comes to echo tail length (filter length), longer is not better.
 Actually, the longer the tail length, the longer it takes for the filter to adapt.
 Of course, a tail length that is too short will not cancel enough echo, but the most common problem seen is that people set a very long tail length and then wonder why no echo is being cancelled. - Non-linear distortion cannot (by definition) be modeled by the linear adaptive filter used in the echo canceller and thus cannot be cancelled.
 Use good audio gear and avoid saturation/clipping.

-Also useful is reading Echo Cancellation Demystified by Alexey Frunze, which explains the fundamental principles of echo cancellation.
+Also useful is reading Echo Cancellation Demystified by Alexey Frunze1, which explains the fundamental principles of echo cancellation.
 The details of the algorithm described in the article are different, but the general ideas of echo cancellation through adaptive filters are the same.